Do you still need us? Or could a robot create engaging, share-worthy content at a much more affordable price?

 Take Market Brew, for example, which uses AI to make intelligent on-page SEO suggestions.
 By simulating all possible optimizations and comparing their effectiveness, the software is able to make ROI-based recommendations.

-Grammarly, the AI-powered spelling and grammar checker, helps writers improve their copy, as online marketer Mike Kaput describes.
+Grammarly, the AI-powered spelling and grammar checker, helps writers improve their copy, as Mike Kaput, chief content officer at Marketing Artificial Intelligence Institute, describes.
 The software doesn’t just highlight errors; it makes intelligent suggestions on ways to improve.
 Grammarly isn’t perfect, though, so don’t do away with your in-house editor just yet.

-- Kontentino automates all of the tasks involved with social media promotion.
+- Kontentino can automate all aspects of social media promotion.

 - Keywee uses consumer data to target your most relevant audience.